JollyChenn/credit-card-fraud-detection/README.md

 # Credit Card Fraud Detection

-My second fintech project.
-I wanted to build something that actually matters — fraud costs banks billions every year, and the ML side of it is genuinely interesting because the problem is harder than it looks.
+I'm a first year Banking and Finance student at APU Malaysia, teaching myself data science on the side.
+This is my second fintech project.
+I wanted to build something that actually matters in the real world, and fraud detection is one of the most important problems in banking right now.

-The dataset is 284,807 real European card transactions from 2013.
+The dataset has 284,807 real European card transactions from 2013.
 Only 492 of them are fraud.
 That 0.17% rate is the whole challenge.

-**Results I got:**
+**Results:**
-- ROC-AUC: **0.972**
+- ROC-AUC: 0.972
-- Recall: **88.8%** — caught 87 out of 98 frauds in the test set
+- Recall: 88.8% — caught 87 out of 98 frauds in the test set
-- Only 11 frauds slipped through
+- Only 11 slipped through

 ---

-## Why this problem is harder than it sounds
+## Why this is harder than it looks

-My first instinct was: just train a model, done.
-But if you do that naively, the model learns to predict "legitimate" for *everything* and still gets 99.8% accuracy.
-That's useless.
+My first instinct was just train a model and done.
+But a model that predicts "legitimate" for everything still gets 99.8% accuracy.
+Completely useless.

-The real challenge is the imbalance.
-The model barely sees any fraud examples during training, so it never really learns what fraud looks like.
-I fixed this with SMOTE — it creates synthetic fraud examples by interpolating between real ones, so the model gets enough fraud data to actually learn from.
+The real problem is the imbalance.
+The model barely sees fraud during training so it never learns what fraud actually looks like.
+I fixed this with SMOTE — it creates synthetic fraud examples so the model has enough to learn from.

-The other thing I got wrong at first: accuracy is the wrong metric entirely.
-In fraud detection you care about **recall** — of all the real frauds, how many did you catch?
+The other thing I got wrong early on: accuracy is the wrong metric.
+In fraud detection you care about recall.
+How many real frauds did you catch?
 Missing a fraud costs a bank around €5,000.
-Flagging a legitimate transaction costs about €10 to review.
-So missing fraud is 500x worse than a false alarm.
-The model should reflect that.
+A false alarm costs €10 to review.
+Missing fraud is 500x worse.
+The model has to reflect that.

 ---

 ## What I built

-**Two models trained and compared:**
-- Logistic Regression (fast, interpretable, decent baseline)
-- Random Forest with 200 trees (winner — ROC-AUC 0.972)
+Trained and compared two models — Logistic Regression as a baseline and Random Forest with 200 trees.
+Random Forest won with ROC-AUC 0.972.

-**Features I engineered:**
+Features I engineered:
-- `Amount_log` — log-transformed transaction amount.
-Fraud amounts are weirdly distributed so log scale helps
+- `Amount_log` — log-transformed amount because fraud amounts are weirdly distributed
-- `Hour_sin` / `Hour_cos` — cyclical encoding of the hour.
-Without this, the model thinks 11pm and midnight are far apart
+- `Hour_sin` / `Hour_cos` — cyclical time encoding so the model understands 11pm and midnight are close together
-- `Amount_scaled` — standardized amount, fit on training data only (fitting on the full dataset would be data leakage)
+- `Amount_scaled` — standardised amount, fit on training data only to avoid data leakage

-**Threshold optimization:**
-The model outputs a probability.
-By default everyone uses 0.5 as the cutoff but that's arbitrary.
-I swept all thresholds from 0.05 to 0.95 and picked the one that maximized F2 score — which weights recall twice as heavily as precision.
+For the threshold I swept from 0.05 to 0.95 and picked the one that maximised F2 score, which weights recall twice as heavily as precision.
+The default 0.5 cutoff is arbitrary and not right for fraud detection.

-**SHAP explainability:**
-Regulators in most countries require banks to explain why a transaction was flagged.
-You can't just say "the model said so."
-SHAP calculates how much each feature pushed a prediction toward fraud or legitimate — so you can tell a customer exactly why their transaction was blocked.
+Added SHAP explainability because regulators require banks to justify why a transaction was flagged.
+You can't just say the model said so.
+SHAP shows exactly which features pushed each prediction toward fraud or legitimate.

 ---

 ## Files

 ```
-fraud_detection_model.py   main training pipeline
+fraud_detection_model.py   full training pipeline
-fraud_scorer.py            interactive terminal scorer — type in a transaction and score it live
+fraud_scorer.py            terminal scorer — score any transaction live
-generate_linkedin_image.py generates the project poster image
-dashboard.html             web dashboard showing all results
+dashboard.html             interactive results dashboard
 requirements.txt
 ```

 Generated after you run the model:
 ```
-fraud_model.pkl
 evaluation_plots.png
 shap_summary.png
 threshold_analysis.png